VictoriaT87/level_up_loot_vt/README.md

 ## The Surface Plane
 ## Design
 ### Colour Scheme
- -   The colour scheme was important to the site and what the business offered.
-The setting of the Meditation and Yoga settings are outside in a manor garden and so it needed to be a mellow colour, something that showed relaxation and spiritualness.
-For this reason I decided on a green that was close to a forest green.
-I stuck with the green and white combination throughout the site.
-Some buttons are accentuated with a slightly darker green colouring.
+ -  The colour scheme was designed so that while it stands out as a bright interface, the colours also don't distract from the product images, as these are the main point of the website.
+ - For this I chose a blue to stand out on the white background - they compliment each other well enough without one being overly distracting from the other.

 ![Color Scheme](documentation/images/colours.png)

 ### Typography
- -   The font chosen for the website is a font called Raleway.
-This was picked because it looked like an elegant font, which fits well with the theme of the business and the expected users.
+ -   The font chosen for the website is a font called Fjalla One.
+This was picked because it is very easy to read with a medium contrast but it also has a somewhat fantasy feel to it, in fitting with the expected user base of people who like Pop Culture.
 I wanted the typography to compliment the website, not overpower what it was saying.
-The font was found on [Google Font](https://fonts.google.com/specimen/Raleway) and imported to the website with a CSS import.
+The font was found on [Google Font](https://fonts.google.com/specimen/Fjalla+One) and imported to the website with a CSS import.

 ### Images
-- All images were chosen to compliment the project theme of relaxation, wellbeing and spiritualness.
-Images were all taken from [Pexels.com](https://www.pexels.com/).
+- All product images were taken from their respective brands websites, as well as some from [Gamestop](https://www.gamestop.com/).

 <br>